tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-03-WD_KCOMC_D/unit-4/talk-02-talk-02-Database_Systems/talk-02-Database_Systems.md

 ---
 icon:
-  type: mdi:database
+  type: mdi:help-circle-outline
-  color: 3F51B5
+  color: 398126
 ---

-Database Systems

 This module concentrates on the physical design and implementation of a database.
-Database Managemen ...
+Database Management concepts are also examined such as Transaction M ...